 For the ones doing accommodation only, you make your own way to your accommodation/campsite.
 A detailed information pack containing maps and directions will be supplied, and camp passengers will be met at Thalkirchen by a PP rep. All of our hotels include breakfast except our hostel.
 Once there, hotel passengers are free to enjoy the fest on their own.
 Camping passengers enjoy all the same facilities, transport and tours on offer as our coach passengers.

 Please note that transport from the camp to the fest grounds will either be by PP shuttle coach or by the Munich U-bahn underground.

 Book ten people on a coach tour and the eleventh goes free!!
 We offer this discount for groups of 10 booked and paid by the same person on one invoice at the same time.
 Ask our staff for further details.
-Mention this at the time of booking.
+You must mention this at the time of booking.

 Germany and Austria both use Euro € currency.
 It's a good idea to change some money before you leave London.
 You can also change money at our camping ground, and you can withdraw cash from ATM's inside the beerfest grounds or at city banks if your card has that facility.